-The best castles in Ireland are scattered all across this cozy island nation, which means no matter where you go, you’ll find a castle nearby.
+The best castles in Ireland are scattered all across this cozy island.
+No matter where you go, there’s a castle nearby.
 Great news for anyone planning an Ireland vacation — tough news for anyone making a list of the best castles in Ireland to add to that vacation!
 Our list of the best castles in Ireland includes national icons, craggy ruins and magnificent restorations.
 Pick and choose a few of each, add them to your itinerary, and you’ll have a truly royal Ireland vacation.

 Possibly one of the world’s most well-known landmarks, Blarney Castle is visited by millions every year.
 Many come to join the long line to kiss the Blarney Stone, but the castle has plenty of other attractions to make it worth your while.
 For one thing, there’s the gardens: sixty acres of them, including a Poison Garden, a bog environment and a fern garden with more than eighty varieties of fern.